aidenwliu/Leetcode/README.md

 # Leetcode
-Aiden's leetcode journey in Java
+Aiden's leetcode journey (or journies).
+All taken in Java.